onropepro/OnRope.pro/server/help-content/modules/resident-portal.md

 **Q: How long does photo upload take?**
 A: Photos typically upload within 30 seconds.
 You can check status in your feedback history.

+**Q: What happens when I move to a new building?**
+A: Your account is fully portable.
+Go to the Profile tab and update your Strata/LMS number and unit number.
+If your new building uses a different vendor, click "Switch" in the Vendor Connection section and enter the new vendor's code.
+Your previous feedback stays with the old building.

+**Q: Can I keep my account if I move to a different city?**
+A: Yes!
+Your OnRopePro account works everywhere.
+Just update your building information in the Profile tab.
+If your new building's vendor uses OnRopePro, enter their vendor code to connect.

 ## Related Modules